-If you have a remote team, make extra effort to include them in the discussion via a web meeting.
+If you have a remote team, make an extra effort to include them in the discussion via a web meeting.
 “I like to open up chat as a way for remote team members to join the conversation,” says Meerschaert.
 “I can read their comments or questions to the team members in the room and ensure everyone is well heard.”

 Process, Roles & Responsibilities

 Once high-level questions have been resolved, it’s time to talk about what’s going to happen after the meeting’s over.
 Sally Kane, Content Director for PaperStreet Web Design, likes to display an outline of the entire process, step-by-step.
-This can help generate questions, and serves as a reference for stakeholders throughout the process.
+This can help generate questions and serves as a reference for stakeholders throughout the process.
 Here’s one her company uses for website design projects.